IGME-202-2221/project-1-AidenGrieshaber/README.md

     -   Down: Down Arrow
     -   Left: Left Arrow
     -   Right: Right Arrow
--   Fire: Z
+-   Shoot: Z

 ## Make It Your Own

-The enemies in my game will also have the ability to shoot, and the player must avoid their projectiles.
-Also will include minor boss enemy.
+There will be a boss enemy at the end of the stage.
+Player can pick up energy items to increase the power of their shots

 ## Sources